Do I Have PA?

-Since calcium channels are also involved in aldosterone production, primary aldosteronism is also found to cause calcium malabsorption.
+Primary aldosteronism can also cause calcium malabsorption.
 At the recommended daily allowance of 1,000 mg, some patients experience irregular heartbeat and palpitations.
-A lot of patients develop early onset and/or severe osteoporosis, others experience Vitamin D deficiency and kidney stones.
+It is not uncommon for patients with PA to develop primary or secondary hyperparathyroidism with early onset or severe osteoporosis, as well as Vitamin D deficiency or sensitivity, and kidney stones.

 Since excess aldosterone is associated with cardiovascular and renal disease, patients with PA often experience some of the signs and symptoms of these diseases:

 - Chest discomfort,

 - Flushing which, in women, is nearly always mistaken for perimenopause and menopause,